ololduck/logdispatchr/docs/outputs.rst

 Outputs
 =======

-There are several outputs avalable, and i will document them in the code and try the autodoc feature
+There are several outputs avalable, and are located in the ``logdispatchr.outputs`` module.

 .. automodule:: logdispatchr.outputs
    :members: